 Luke's Place Virtual Legal Clinic: Information for lawyers

-Be part of an innovative access-to-justice service that provides summary legal advice to survivors of intimate partner violence.
+Be part of an innovative access-to-justice service that provides summary legal advice to survivors of intimate partner violence, with a special focus on women in rural and remote communities.

 We welcome applications to the Virtual Legal Clinic from lawyers who are: